📖This article is part of the complete guide to Property photo editing. What Is Property Photo Editing, and Which Option Is Right for You?

 Today, the category has split into three distinct approaches:

-- Generic AI photo editing tools (e.g., Adobe Photoshop’s neural filters, free online editors) – fast but unreliable, often producing artifacts or unrealistic atmospheres.
+- Generic AI photo editing tools (e.g., Adobe Photoshop's neural filters, Lightroom auto-tone, free online editors) – fast and cheap but unreliable.
+They are not trained on real estate data, so they often produce artifacts, blown-out windows, or unnatural color profiles that scream "AI."

 My experience at RealVision AI has shown that the third category is where the industry is heading.
-According to the National Association of Realtors’ 2024 Profile of Home Staging, homes that have professionally edited photos, especially those with virtual staging, spend 73% less time on the market.
+The transition mirrors what happened in other professional fields—specialized tools always outperform generalists when the domain is narrow.
+According to the National Association of Realtors' 2024 Profile of Home Staging, homes that have professionally edited photos, especially those with virtual staging, spend 73% less time on the market.
 That statistic alone should make you take property photo editing seriously.

 Why Property Photo Editing Matters for Your Listings